 6. What arbitral institutions (if any) exist in your country?
-When were their rules last amended?
-Are any amendments being considered?
+Have there been any amendments to their rules or are there any being considered?

-The Chambers of Commerce and Industry of Basel, Berne, Geneva, Lausanne, Lugano, Neuchâtel, and Zurich established the Swiss Chambers' Arbitration Institution offering arbitration services governed by the Swiss Rules of International Arbitration ("Swiss Rules") which were last amended in June 2012.

-In addition, Switzerland hosts many dispute resolution institutions, including the Dispute Settlement Bodies of the World Trade Organization (the Understanding on Rules and Procedures Governing the Settlement of Disputes entered into force on 1 January 1995), and the World Intellectual Property Organization (WIPO) Arbitration and Mediation Center (WIPO Arbitration Rules, as well as WIPO Expedited Arbitration Rules last amended in June 2014).
+The Chambers of Commerce and Industry of Basel, Berne, Geneva, Lausanne, Lugano, Neuchâtel, and Zurich established the Swiss Chambers' Arbitration Institution offering arbitration services governed by the Swiss Rules of International Arbitration ("Swiss Rules").
+In addition, Switzerland hosts many dispute resolution institutions, including the Dispute Settlement Bodies of the World Trade Organization, the World Intellectual Property Organization (WIPO) Arbitration and Mediation Center, the United Nations Compensation Commission and the International Air Transport Association (IATA).
 The Court of Arbitration for Sports (CAS) is also located in Switzerland (Lausanne).